KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ***Added on 26/06/2021***

 Using ***Wireshark*** tool I have examined the data stream between `Besder 6024PB-XMA501` IP camera and `Windows 10` install within virtual machine.
 What I have found is that when the connection request is sent from the browser within virtual machine to the surveillance camera, multiple files of the IP camera `NETSurveillance WEB` control panel's webpage are sent.
-One file that looked the most interesting to me was ***m.jsp*** file, containing `Javascript` code.
+One file that looked the most interesting to me was ***m.jsp*** file, containing some `Javascript` code.
 In this particular file was the following lines:

 ```
 val(function(p, a, c, k, e, d) {